Waste Wise at Home

 Food waste and food insecurity in Australia are complex intertwined issues.
 Many people across the Central West and Western Region live below the poverty line and go without food often; while large volumes of food are wasted at the household, producer and retail scales.

-Supported by NSW EPA, Food Rescue Central West a collective group of volunteer food rescue agencies across the Central West Region working to rescue food and redistribute it to people who need it.
+Supported by Federal, State and Local government SecondBite is a charity food rescue agency that works across Australia to rescue food and redistribute to the people who need it.

-Food Rescue Central West need more help from large or small businesses and producers.
-Your business could be part of the solution by donating to your local agency, find your local food agency and drop off point at Food Rescue Central West's webpage Find a Centre
+SecondBite need more help from large and small businesses and producers.
+Your business could be part of the solution by donating to your local agency.
+Find out more at their website; Food For Those In Need

 POLLUTION AND ILLEGAL DUMPING